-Tim Cook is the current CEO of Apple, a position he assumed on August 24, 2011, after Steve Jobs' resignation.
-He joined Apple in March 1998, initially serving as Senior Vice President for Worldwide Operations, then as Vice President for Worldwide Sales and Operations.
-Before becoming CEO, he served as the company's Chief Operating Officer under Steve Jobs.
-Cook's leadership has continued Apple's trajectory as a leading technology innovator and one of the world's most valuable companies.
+Tim Cook is the CEO of Apple, a position he assumed in August 2011 after Steve Jobs resigned.
+He initially joined Apple in 1998 as Senior Vice President for Worldwide Operations and later became Vice President for Worldwide Sales and Operations.
+Before becoming CEO, he served as the company's Chief Operating Officer.
+Cook's leadership has continued Apple's success in the technology industry.

 On November 1, 1960, Timothy Donald Cook was born in Mobile, Alabama.

-In 1982, Tim Cook received a Bachelor of Science degree with a major in industrial engineering from Auburn University.
+In 1982, Tim Cook received a Bachelor of Science degree in industrial engineering from Auburn University.

 In 1988, Tim Cook earned his MBA from Duke University, becoming a Fuqua Scholar.

-In 1996, Tim Cook was misdiagnosed with multiple sclerosis, an incident he said made him "see the world in a different way".
+In 1996, Tim Cook was misdiagnosed with multiple sclerosis, an incident he stated changed his perspective.

 In 1997, Tim Cook became the vice president for corporate materials at Compaq.

-In March 1998, Tim Cook joined Apple as the senior vice president for worldwide operations.
+In March 1998, Tim Cook joined Apple as a senior vice president for worldwide operations.

 In 2005, Tim Cook joined the board of directors of Nike.